mgranja/Flight_Delay_Prediction_Model/README.md

 ## Machine Learning

 For the prediction Machine Learning strategy we chose Random Forest Classifer.
-The data set was transformed to prepare it for the various models -- one for all the carriers and indiviual models for each carrier.
+The data set was transformed to prepare it for the various models -- one for all the carriers and individual models for each carrier.

 ``` SQL
 -- transform data from Bureau